Tips for Living With Scoliosis

 Regular stretching helps maintain flexibility and reduce stiffness.
 Low-impact activities like swimming and planking strengthen core muscles, which are essential for spinal stability.

 Even five to ten minutes of spinal-based stretching—such as side bends, cat-cow movements, or wall elongation—can improve posture and comfort.
-If you want to see how adolescents return to sports after treatment, explore our competitive sports after scoliosis surgery feature.
+If you want to see how adolescents return to sports after treatment, explore our competitive sports after scoliosis surgery.

 For guided scoliosis‑friendly exercises, you may find this short video helpful: scoliosis exercises for posture and comfort .